cygni/cts2023-turn-cygnicator/docs/README.md

 ```

 ### Event Groups
 A recommended way from FreeRTOS is to use Event groups when the application require 2 or more tasks to synchronize.
 Imagine a **Task A** who has received an event and will delegate some work to **Task B** and **Task C**.
 If **Task A** can't receive a new event until the other tasks are done, then they need to synchronize with each other.
-An event group can be used to create a synchronisation point.
-To achieve this, each task are assigned an unique event bit whitin the event group.
+An event group can be used to create a synchronization point.
+To achieve this, each task are assigned an unique event bit within the event group.
 Each task sets its own unique bit and then wait for all the other bits to be set.

 example from FreeRTOS: